-- (a) Any person who violates any provision of this subchapter or the regulations adopted hereunder shall be guilty of a misdemeanor and upon conviction shall be punishable for the first offense by a fine of not less than one hundred dollars (\$100) and not more than one thousand dollars (\$1,000) and for the second and any additional offense a fine of not less than five hundred dollars (\$500) and not more than two thousand dollars (\$2,000). - (b) Any offense committed more than three (3) years after a previous conviction shall be considered as a first offense.
+- (a) Any person who violates any provision of this subchapter or a rule adopted under this subchapter shall be guilty of a violation and upon conviction shall be punished for the first offense by a fine of not less than one hundred dollars (\$100) nor more than one thousand dollars (\$1,000) and for the second and any additional offense a fine of not less than five hundred dollars (\$500) nor more than two thousand dollars (\$2,000). - (b) Any offense committed more than three (3) years after a previous conviction shall be considered as a first offense.